Ty Gibbs wins races but is viewed as NASCAR's newest villain

 How tough?
 Ty Gibbs has squared off before against his father, the former linebacker at least twice his size.

-“I’ve wrestled a little, just messing around, but he is pretty big,” said Gibbs, who has boxed against his father and learned a step-back technique that makes it competitive. “(I)f we get in close range, I’m throwing the towel in.”
+“I’ve wrestled a little, just messing around, but he is pretty big,” Gibbs said. “(I)f we get in close range, I’m throwing the towel in.”

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports